Jomy10/photobooth/README.md

 requests adding support for them, or simply letting me know this application also works on a different hardware configuration.

+In addition to the pi, screen and camera, a USB stick also needs to be connected and mounted on the pi (see the [configuration section for auto mounting USB storage devices](#automatically-mounting-usb-devices)).
+Images will be saved on this USB stick for easy transfering to another computer.

 ## Software

 1. Install a new copy of **Raspbery Pi OS Lite (64-bit)** on your Raspberry Pi's SD-card